ThatOneCalculator/Python-Fastprint/README.md

 # Python-Fastprint
-I'm sure this was done before, but this is an easy way to print long strings in Python 3.

-Python3 module to print out text.
+Python 3 module to print out long strings of text with intervals of time inbetween

 Install:
 `pip install fastprint`